bb-pencil/bbloger/README.md

 # bbloger

-Minimal Go logging using logr and Go's standard library
+This package implements the logr interface in terms of Go's standard log package(https://godoc.org/std/log).

+This is a BETA grade implementation.